bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2021-12-15-newsletter.md

   merged this week, updates that implementation to follow this updated specification.

+- [BOLTs #918][] removes the rate limiting of ping messages. `ping` messages are mainly used to check if the peer connection is still alive.
+Prior to this merge `ping` messages were supposed to be sent at most once every 30 seconds.
+For many nodes it is useful to send heart beat messages via `ping` more frequently to assure a high quality of service.
+As other Lightning messages are not rate limited the 30 seconds rate limit for `ping` messages was also dropped.

 - [BOLTs #906][] adds a new feature bit for the `channel_type` feature described in [Newsletter #165][news165 channel_type].
 By adding a bit, it will become easier for future nodes to only choose peers that